Archibald Hunter: Mahdi Uprising

 Between 1884 and 1885, Hunter joined the Gordon Relief Expedition, which sought to rescue Major General Charles George Gordon from his Mahdi captives.
 The expedition was, however, too late; Gordon had been killed two days before their arrival.
 He later saw action at the Battle of Toski in August 1889 during the Mahdist War.

 He was appointed Governor of Dongola Province in the Sudan and Commandant of the Frontier Field Force in 1895.
 In 1896, he joined the Anglo-Egyptian Nile Expeditionary Force under Lord Kitchener, the Sirdar (commander of the Egyptian Army), Hunter commanding the Egyptian Army Division during the reconquest of the Sudan, which culminated in the Battle of Omdurman in September 1898.
-He was made Governor of Omdurman in Sudan in 1899, and was appointed in command of the Quetta district in India later the same year.
+He was made Governor of Omdurman in Sudan in 1899, and was appointed in command of the Quetta district in India later on 14 May 1899.